 If you’re wondering how to make a genogram on Google Docs, the good news is that it’s totally doable—even if you’re not a design expert.
-Google Docs has built-in tools that make it easy to draw and organize your genogram right inside your document.
+It works well for simple family maps, but the process becomes more manual as your genogram grows.

 What Is a Genogram?